 P(A|B) = P(A∩B)/P(B)

-In everyday life, you utilise probability to make decisions when you don’t know what will happen.
-You won’t be doing actual probability problems much of the time; instead, you’ll use subjective probability to make decisions and choose the best course of action.
+In everyday life, you utilize this to make decisions when you don’t know what will happen.
+You won’t be doing actual this problem much of the time; instead, you’ll use subjective it to make decisions and choose the best course of action.
 It’s employed chiefly in quantitative studies.
-Probability is also used in risk management models.
-For example, in the binomial tree model, the probability of stock prices going up and down is calculated to price the options.
+It is also used in risk management models.
+For example, in the binomial tree model, it of stock prices going up and down is calculated to price the options.